hathitrust/shib_admin/README.md

-> :warn: The functionality here has been superceded by https://github.com/hathitrust/otis/
+> ⚠️ The functionality here has been superceded by https://github.com/hathitrust/otis/

 # shib_admin
 Utilities for HathiTrust administration